 By the 12th Century, wooden castles were in decline as a newer, more advanced design was possible.
 Stone castles started to become more popular, offering greater protection, than the timber built designs that they replaced.

-Initially this started with stone keeps on the motte, still surrounded by a wooden fence, until eventually stone became the building material of choice, offering far greater defensive properties than the timber constructions that they replaced.
+Initially this started with stone keeps or fortified towers on the motte, still surrounded by a wooden fence, until eventually stone became the building material of choice, offering far greater defensive properties than the timber constructions that they replaced.

 The Normans themselves gradually upgraded their wooden motte and bailey castles to far grander ones built from stone, many of which still survive to this day.